 What’s the upper safe dosage of vitamin B6 from supplements?

 The upper safe dosage of vitamin B6 is 100 mg.
 Both for adult men and women.
+Higher dosages are too much for healthy people.

 Teenagers and children shouldn’t get more than 30-80 mg of vitamin B6 a day, though.
 The maximum safe dose depends on age.